trillek-team/trillek-vcomputer-module/README.md

 ---------------------------
 Actually you can use <a href="https://github.com/Meisaka/WaveAsm" target="_blank">Meisaka's WaveAsm</a> to generate TR3200 machine code.

-ADJUNT TR3200 ASM PROGRAMS
+ADJUNCT TR3200 ASM PROGRAMS
 --------------------------
 There is some TR3200 ASM programs, source code and binary files, in /asm directory.
 Actually are :

 - hwm.asm : List the number of attached devices and display his enumeration information
 - hello.asm : Hello world
-- test.asm : Some tests of TR3200 compliance.
+- test.asm : Some tests of TR3200 CPU compliance.
 - type.asm : Basic type program
 - clock.asm : Basic clock that prints hours minutes seconds in hexadecimal, and uses PIT TMR0 interrupt plus sleeps waiting it.